 SHARE Multi-Academy Trust has a Strategic Board of Directors whose combined skills offer a wealth of experience and knowledge to ensure the Trust remains true to its aims and objectives, and complies with all statutory obligations as prescribed by the DfE, ESFA and The Charity Commission.

 Welcome to our Board of Directors

-Mark lives together with his partner and their two children in Cleckheaton and has been involved as a school governor for over six years.
+Mark lives together with his partner and their two children in Cleckheaton and was previously involved as a school governor for over six years.

-John McNally is the Principal at Shelley College and CEO of the SHARE Multi-Academy Trust.
+John is the CEO of SHARE Multi-Academy Trust.
 He has over 17 years of experience as a senior leader in schools, including two leaderships; he is a National Leader of Education and a registered OFSTED Inspector.

 John has an MBA in Educational Management and has industry experience prior to starting his career in education.
 He has taught in secondary schools and has enjoyed learning from working with primary schools as the trust has developed.

 John believes that great schools can help all pupils develop positive attitudes to the world around them that can last a lifetime.
 This means providing a varied, rich curriculum, a willingness to work hard and the ability to build strong, supportive relationships.
 In his view, “Our belief in ‘Valuing People, Supporting Personal Best’ encapsulates everything we try to achieve as schools.
 If we remember that we are all about developing people (both staff and pupils) and encourage everybody to try their absolute best in the circumstances, we can be both successful and enjoy our work”.

 In his spare time, John is a sports enthusiast, both supporting and participating and is always willing to give things a try.
 This attitude has led him to complete marathons and triathlons, although the knees are starting to complain now!
 He has four children, two of whom are still quite young and run rings around him!
 When not spoiling his children, he also likes to travel.